maquefel/gpiod/README.md

 ```
 Both **DESTDIR** and **prefix** should be used when installing to an extern rootfs.

+By default /etc/gpio.d and /etc/gpiod.conf are not created - you can find different
+examples in etc directory of repository.

 ### Tests

-Some sanity tests are provided in tests. bats (https://github.com/sstephenson/bats) is additionally required to perform tests.
+Some sanity tests are provided in tests. bats (https://github.com/sstephenson/bats)
+is additionally required to perform tests.

 ## Running

 Following options can be passed:

 ```
 -v, --version              prints version and exits -V, --verbose              be more verbose